 i.
-Provide the percentage of the SBT catch and effort observed in the three previous seasons for each sector (e.g. longline, purse seine, commercial charter fleet, and domestic fleet) in Table 5.
-The unit of effort should be hooks, and sets for longline, and purse seine respectively.
+Provide the percentage of the SBT catch and effort observed in the three most recently completed fishing seasons for each sector (e.g. longline, purse seine, commercial charter fleet, and domestic fleet) in Table 5.
+The unit of effort should be hooks for longline and sets for purse seine.